Blog Layout

 • PEOs have both pros and cons, related to HR administrative control, business expenses and time and resource requirements.

-• For many small businesses that are using PEO for health insurance benefits administration, it may make more financial sense to partner with a group health insurance broker, which results in financial savings and improved benefits for employees.
+• For many small businesses that are using PEOs for health insurance benefits administration, it may make more financial sense to partner with a group health insurance broker, which results in financial savings and improved benefits for employees.

 PEO Explained